User670/U6QQBot/README.md

 # Discontinued
 ***This project is no longer open-source, due to Mirai actually does not require this project to be open-source.
 (See https://github.com/mamoe/mirai/issues/657 ).
 This repository is for archival purposes only.***

-# Deprecation
-***This GitHub repository will no longer be used, due to unstable connection from China.
-Please use https://gitee.com/user670/U6QQBot instead.***

 # WARNING
 The SUPERUSER permission in Nonebot is a **very dangerous permission in U6QQBot, as they can run arbitrary Python and JavaScript code via commands.** Make sure you trust all SUPERUSERS.